The Widow of Bath (novel)

-The Window of Bath is a crime thriller novel published in 1952 by the Scottish author Margot Bennett.
+The Widow of Bath is a crime thriller novel published in 1952 by the Scottish author Margot Bennett.

 Premise

 The book is about Hugh Everton, who is struggling to readjust to normal life after serving several months in prison.
 He re-encounters his ex-lover, Lucy, who is married to Judge Bath.
 Against his better judgment, Hugh agrees to spend some time at the couple's house, but before long, the judge is killed and his body vanishes.

 TV Serial

 The book was adapted into a six-episode serial by the BBC in 1959, which was directed by Gerard Glaister, with the screenplay written by Bennett.
 It starred John Justin as Hugh Everton and Barbara Murray as Lucy.
 The series no longer survives in the BBC archives.

 Availability

 The novel is out of print, with its last edition dating back to 2001.
 Since September 2021, it is available for purchase as an e-book on Amazon UK.